nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Teacher requests to edit an assignment for a student by index.
 2. TAchy modifies the assignment detail in the student's assignment list.
+Any previously assigned grade (if any) and submission status are reset.

    Use case ends.